 Life insurance for elderly is flexible as you can decide how long to pay the premium and the amount of the insurance coverage.
 Furthermore, insurance offers you peace of mind so if something unexpected happens, you’ll be prepared and so will your loved ones.

-Do you want to find the best life insurance rates?
+Do you want to find the best insurance rates?
 See our quotes here.

-Here are some of the added benefits of getting life insurance and situations where it makes sense:
+Here are some of the added benefits of getting life coverage and situations where it makes sense:

-Getting a life insurance is recommended if you have debts to pay.
-A guaranteed level-premium term life policy is suitable for seniors still working to pay off debts.
+Getting an insurance is recommended if you have debts to pay.
+A guaranteed level-premium term insurance is suitable for seniors still working to pay off debts.
 You don’t want to overpay of course, so the best option would be to buy a term life policy which expires as your payments are about to end, and the amount should be just enough to cover the debt.
 Bottom line: if you don’t want your family to end up shouldering your debt, get insured.

-Term life insurance is going to be beneficial if you’re still working to augment your savings and want to make certain your spouse doesn’t suffer from income deprivation in case you die.
+Term policy is going to be beneficial if you’re still working to augment your savings and want to make certain your spouse doesn’t suffer from income deprivation in case you die.
 The uncertain economic situation often means savings are not enough, in which case insurance could compensate for it.

 If you have a disabled child who will require ongoing medical care or assisted living, you will benefit from cash value insurance.
 The extent of coverage will be on a case by case basis, but it ought to be enough to pay for your child’s expenses.
 In these situations your best option would be a second-to-die policy as it only pays after the death of both parents.

-A cash-value life insurance can also be a profitable investment if you don’t want to take risks.
+A cash-value plan can also be a profitable investment if you don’t want to take risks.
 Most banks offer 1 percent interest rate (taxable), while the majority of cash value policies today offer up to 5% tax free.
-If you have sufficient funds and want to invest some of it, you can purchase variable life, universal life or whole life policy.
+If you have sufficient funds and want to invest some of it, you can purchase variable life, universal life or modified whole life .
 In these cases the cash value increases and is tax free provided you hold onto the policy until death.
 For the tax benefits alone, getting life insurance is a worthwhile investment.

 Coverage option amounts differ depending on the company, and the benefits can range from $10,000 to $500,000 and up in increments of $1,000.
 The specifics vary per company and the type of coverage you are looking for, with term life policies usually the cheapest and set for a particular period like 10 years.
 This type of senior life insurance does not come with any savings and pays your heir only if you die prior to the end of the term.

-Your options include variable life, universal life and whole life, and you need to consider your situation before deciding what to get, but for most seniors a guaranteed level-premium term life policy is ideal as it provides sufficient death benefits to cover a particular requirement.
+Your options include variable life, universal life and graded whole life, and you need to consider your situation before deciding what to get, but for most seniors a guaranteed no waiting level-premium term life policy is ideal as it provides sufficient death benefits to cover a particular requirement.

 Another important factor is how much life insurance coverage is needed or sufficient for the seniors.
 For many families, seniors who need coverage may only need to be enough to cover burial expenses.
 However, if the senior is the breadwinner of the family, then more coverage may be needed to absorb the financial shock.
 Plus, there may be an inclination to leave behind a legacy that the family of the senior can use to help someone through college or perhaps pay for a new home.